Antony-Thornton/MS1---Gym-Website/README.md

 Need to plan the layout and content first.
 Not necessarily the "design" but what I actually want to do at a high level.
 See https://creately.com/blog/diagrams/website-planning-guide/

-Need to push changes more frequently and appropriately.
-I.e when i make a small change to something like the height of an existing element.
+Need to push changes more frequently and appropriately. i.e when I make a small change to something like the height of an existing element.

 Had an issue with pictures not displaying on the home page.
 It could have been one of two issues; I added 2 full stops in the file path instead of 1 "img src="../assets/images/gym6.1.jpg" alt="Fitness First Gym Picture Classes"", the file picture size was too big or a combination of the two.